 FOUNDER, CROSSROADS LITERACY, LLC

-As an educator for the last 25 years, specializing in dyslexia treatment since 2010, Jennifer is a experienced dyslexia evaluator, interventionist, instructor of teachers, and community outreach spokeswoman.
+An educator for the last 25 years, and specializing in dyslexia treatment since 2010, Jennifer is an experienced literacy evaluator, interventionist, instructor of teachers, and community outreach spokeswoman.
 She is the former president of the Rocky Mountain Chapter of the Academic Language Therapy Association (ALTA) and a member of the ALTA National Board of Directors.
 She volunteers regularly with the Colorado Department of Education.

 "It is a privilege to support teachers, administrators, parents, and children in order to impact these exceptional individuals.
 Children want to learn, and teachers want to be successful.
 Bridging the chasm between research and classroom application, my focus is twofold: educating teachers to empower them to support all emerging readers and working with students to remediate their language skills to help them to become successful readers."